 Limitations: Not a full security scanner.
 Review capabilities are secondary to test generation.

-Checkout this Qodo Alternative.
+Check out this Qodo Alternative.

 Codacy

 Codacy brings automated code quality, style enforcement, and static analysis into your GitHub workflow.
+Its listing shows 75,882 installs as of July 2026.

 Features: